strongritgithub/github-slideshow/-posts/0000-01-02-stongritgithub.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"float like a butterfly, sting like a bee" - muhammad ali Use the left arrow to go back!
+"Float like a butterfly, sting like a bee" - Muhammad Ali Use the left arrow to go back!